 The design was therefore modified for the 1922-1935 Peace Dollars.
 They were struck in Philadelphia, Denver and San Francisco.
 1928 is the rarest date although in top grade the 1934-S Peace Dollar is the most coveted.

-Well struck with brilliant satiny luster over nearly mark-free surfaces.
+CAC.
+Well struck with satiny white luster and nice clean surfaces.